RecList/reclist/README.rst

 Talks and Presentations
 --------------------

-Past and upcoming talks and presentations can be found at our new `website <https://reclist.io/>` (WIP).
+Past and upcoming talks and presentations can be found at our new `website <https://reclist.io/>`__.

 License and Citation
 --------------------